Ransom L. Baldwin

-Ransom Leland Baldwin Jr. (21 September 1935 – 30 November 2007) was an animal research scientist and a member of the National Academy of Sciences as of 1993.
-He was born on a dairy farm in Meriden Connecticut.
+Ransom Leland "Lee" Baldwin V (21 September 1935 – 30 November 2007) was an animal research scientist and a member of the National Academy of Sciences as of 1993.
+He was born on a dairy farm in Meriden, Connecticut.
 He earned a BS in Animal Industries from the University of Connecticut in 1957.
 He received an MS in Dairy Nutrition and a PhD in Biochemistry and Nutrition in 1963 from Michigan State University.
 From 1957 to 1961 he was a National Science Foundation Fellow.
 In 1968, he was awarded the Guggenheim Fellowship in Natural Sciences.
-He taught in the Animal Science Department at the University of California at Davis from 1963 until he retired in 2001.
+He taught in the Animal Science Department at the University of California, Davis from 1963 until he retired in 2001.
 He was married to Mary Ellen, who he met in 1953.